 A surrogate may not receive payment for this function.
-In addition, a surrogate, other than guardians as described in C-2-e,may not receive payment for any waiver services the surrogate provides to the participant for whom they are a surrogate.
+In addition, a surrogate, other than guardians as described in C-2-e, may not receive payment for any waiver services the surrogate provides to the participant for whom they are a surrogate.

-The Agency With Choice (AWC) broker must recognize the participant's chosen surrogate as part of the participant's decision-making process, and provide the surrogate with all of the information, training, and support it would typically provide to a participant who is self-directing.
+The Agency With Choice (AWC) broker must recognize the participant's chosen surrogate as part of the participant's decision-making process, and provide the surrogate with all of the information, training, and support it would typically provide to a participant who is selfdirecting.
 The AWC broker must fully inform the surrogate of the rights and responsibilities of a surrogate.
 Once fully informed, the AWC broker must have the surrogate review and sign a DDDS Standard Agreement form, which must be given to the surrogate and maintained in the participant's file.
-The agreement lists the roles and responsibilities of the surrogate will abide by DDDS policies and procedures.
+The agreement lists the roles and responsibilities of the surrogate, states that the surrogate accepts the roles and responsibilities of this function, and states that the surrogate will abide by DDDS policies and procedures.
 Unless otherwise limited by the participant, the surrogate would assist in providing direction over the individual support plan for the Respite and Personal Care services that is being self-directed, selection of caregiver, approval of the worker's timesheets with assurance each timesheet is accurate and truthful and negotiation of payment rates for the caregiver.
 If the participant disagrees with a decision made by the surrogate who is not the parent of a minor child, guardian or Power of Attorney, the participant's decision prevails.
 The participant may revoke the designation at any time.
 The revocation should be in writing.